This episode was recorded as a live broadcast at The Good Business Festival on 23 March 2022.

 We know that to agree is to align your values, ideas, and beliefs with another; but Aspen UK believes that to disagree, to refuse, to counter another, can help enlarge perspectives, energise progress, and push ideas forward.

-Join Aspen UK at The Good Business Festival in Liverpool for our three-part series The Joy of Disagreement.
-Click here to find out more about the festival, and how you can join us.
+Aspen UK partnered with The Good Business Festival in Liverpool for our three-part series The Joy of Disagreement.
+Click here to find out more about the festival.

 Are we there yet?
 Electric cars and the future of transport

 Professor Dale Harrow – Chair of the Intelligent Mobility Design Centre (IMDC) and Head of the Intelligent Mobility Design Programme at the Royal College of Art

 Xavier Brice – CEO of Sustrans

 Are electric cars the key to hitting our green targets?
 In Europe, the industry has taken off, and in the UK more electric cars were sold in 2020 alone than in the previous decade.